The Power of Perception: Navigating Brand Safety in the Era of Fake News

 It is also a good idea to start working on company-wide guidelines designed to avoid ad placements on fake news websites.

 However, if you are using third-party ad platforms, then manually vetting every publisher can be unrealistically time-consuming.
-This is where brand safety solutions can come in handy.
+This is where brand safety can come in handy.

 mFilterIt’s digital brand protection solutions help advertisers advertise in safe ad placements.
 The solution uses the capabilities of AI and ML to validate the content beside which the ad is placed and ensure it is GARM (Global Alliance for Responsible Media) compliant and contextually relevant.